Guide to SEO Blogging

 Seriously, I uncovered my inner SEO Geek!

-Ok, first up, this is a very quick summary.
+Ok, first thing to say is that this is a very quick overview.
 To give you a definitive ‘here’s what to do’ list, it needs to be a whole other blog post.
-In fact, maybe it could become a future topic - contact me if that sounds helpful.
+In fact, maybe it could be a future topic, let me know if that sounds helpful.

 But in summary, these are the steps to start a new blog: